 If you’re planning a trip to Uganda for gorilla trekking in Mgahinga Gorilla Forest National Park, you’re probably wondering about the pricing and costs.
 Gorilla trekking in Mgahinga is one of the top activities to experience during your visit to Uganda.
-The park is situated in the far southwestern region of Uganda, bordering Rwanda and Congo, and offers an opportunity to trek the mountain gorillas in their natural habitat.
+The park is situated in the far southwestern region of Uganda, bordering Rwanda and Dr. Congo, and offers an opportunity to trek the mountain gorillas in their natural habitat.
 Mgahinga National Park is part of the Virunga volcanic mountain chain that extends across Rwanda, Congo, and Uganda, renowned for its Mountain gorilla safaris.

 To go gorilla trekking in Mgahinga Gorilla National Park, you will need to obtain a gorilla trekking permit which costs USD 700 for foreign nonresidents, USD 600 for foreign residents, and UGX 250,000 for locals.
 Only one gorilla family, known as Nyakagezi gorilla group, is open for gorilla tracking in Mgahinga, so it’s important to book your trek in advance with a trustworthy tour operator to secure one of the only 8 available permits.

-Gorilla tracking in Mgahinga takes place in the morning and there is only one session per day.
+Gorilla trekking in Mgahinga takes place in the morning and there is only one session per day.
 The trek begins with a briefing and then you will head out into the forest in search of the endangered mountain gorillas.
-Similar to gorilla tracking in Bwindi, it’s important to be accompanied by an experienced guide and to follow the rules and regulations to ensure the safety of both the gorillas and the trekkers.
+Similar to gorilla trekking in Bwindi, it’s important to be accompanied by an experienced guide and to follow the rules and regulations to ensure the safety of both the gorillas and the trekkers.

-Mgahinga Gorilla National Park, Uganda’s smallest national park, shares borders with Volcanoes National Park in Rwanda, Virunga National Park in the Democratic Republic of Congo, and Bwindi Forest National Park in Uganda.
+Mgahinga Gorilla National Park, Uganda’s smallest national park, shares borders with Volcanoes National Park in Rwanda, Virunga National Park in the Democratic Republic of Congo, and Bwindi Impenetrable National Park in Uganda.
 The park is home to three volcanoes, namely Mountain Gahinga, Mountain Sabyinyo, and Mountain Muhabura, all of which are part of the six Virunga Mountains.
 Within its tropical rainforest, which includes lowland equatorial evergreen forest, tropical seasonal forest, montane rainforests, and mountain bamboo, Mgahinga National Park provides habitat for endangered mountain gorillas and golden monkeys.

 Mgahinga National Park offers a unique opportunity for gorilla tourism in Uganda.
 Gorilla trekking allows you to witness the rare mountain gorillas in their natural habitat, observing their movements, feeding habits, and way of life.
 These fascinating creatures share 99% of human DNA, making them an incredible sight to behold.
 In Mgahinga National Park, the Nyakagezi gorilla family is the only habituated family available for daily treks.
 Only eight visitors are allowed to visit per day, with just one hour allotted for viewing the gorillas.
 The gorilla trekking experience begins early in the morning at the Park headquarters, with a briefing on the dos and don’ts.
 After grouping and allocation of gorilla families, visitors embark on an unforgettable journey into the heart of the forest.